Flights from Nepal to Bhutan - Get to Paro from Kathmandu by Flight

-First you need to contact a local travel agent in Bhutan that is registered with the TCB, and book a Bhutan tour.
+First, you need to contact a local travel agent in Bhutan that is registered with the TCB, and book a Bhutan tour - you are not allowed to travel Bhutan alone.
 Once you have booked, your travel agent will apply for the visa to enter Bhutan and the permit to travel within the country, outside Paro.
-Once all that is confirmed, a copy of the confirmation letter for your visa will be sent to the travel agent, who will forward it to you, and the confirmation code will be sent from the TCB to both Bhutan Airlines and Druk Air.
+Once all those are confirmed, a copy of the confirmation letter for your visa will be sent to the travel agent, who will forward it to you, and the confirmation code will be sent from the TCB to both Bhutan Airlines and Drukair.

 Neither of the two airlines will allow booking of tickets to Bhutan without having received the confirmation code from the TCB.
 The travel agents can also book your tickets to Bhutan direct, to save you having to do it yourself, and it is beneficial to do this, as there is no commission for booking the flight through the travel agent.

-There are many means of transportation that can help you get to airport.
+There are many means of transportation that can help you get to Kathmandu Airport in Nepal.

+Personal street taxi.
 Local public taxis on the street cost around 400 to 500 rupees, although if you can bargain well, you may get it for less.
-Make sure you agree on the price before you start, and do not rely on any meter, as they are often calibrated in the driver’s favor.
+Make sure you agree on the price before you start, and do not rely on any meter, as they are often calibrated in the driver’s favour.
 There is very little regulation of taxis in Kathmandu or the rest of Nepal, and local taxis are often just personal cars with “TAXI” painted on the doors.